-I awoke this morning disoriented, mostly because I did not sleep again last night.
-Instead, I spent the night out of body again.
+I did not sleep again last night.
+I spent the night out of body.
 Many of the individual clients that I kept when I transitioned to a larger, worldwide audience have been diagnosed with a terminal illness.
 Some of them are hospital bound and so, sometimes when I have not seen them in person for a while, I go visit them in the hospitals out of body.
 Often when I go, I end up interacting with other people who are there as well.
 Because I am interacting with the time-space reality on a fourth dimensional level, occasionally I will bump into the thought form (entity) of someone who has just died and who is wandering the hallways in a state of confusion.
 Other times I will be drawn to the side of someone who is briefly out of body during a surgery or during sleep.
 And sometimes I am drawn to the bedside of someone who is in a great deal of pain.

 I have spent so many hours both out of body and in physical person in hospitals in this life.
 I was obsessed with obstetrics since I was 4 years old and if I ever got the opportunity to be near a television, I’d watch the shows where they were performing surgeries live on screen.
 In school, I excelled in physiology courses (easy to do when you’re a medical intuitive) to the degree that when I graduated high school at 16 years old, I was seriously considering going to medical school to specialize as an obstetric surgeon.
-If I had done that, hospitals would have been a second home for me (interesting choice because I HATE hospitals in general).
+If I had done that, hospitals would have been a second home for me (despite despising hospitals in general).
 Hospitals are not a place of healing; they are a place of illness and death.
-Anyway, it is a good thing I didn’t take my career in that direction for one very big reason.
 If I had gone to medical school to become an obstetrician, I would have completed my residency at 25 years old.
 This would be my 4th or 5th year of practice as a doctor.
-Except, you wouldn’t find me in a hospital.
-You’d find me in a jail cell.
-Why?
-Because my mind works too differently from other people’s minds.

-The savant in me cannot be swayed to perpetuate a profoundly sick system of practice and I do not possess the ability to abide by a rule that does not make sense to me.
-I would have been a revolutionary in the medical field as well.
-Revolutionary doctors end up in jail like Dr. Kevorkian.
+The savant in me cannot be swayed to perpetuate a profoundly sick system of practice.
 Right now, the doctors do not rule the medical industry; the pharmaceutical companies and insurance companies rule the medical industry.
 Hospitals have to have insurance to cover potential hospital mistakes etc. and doctors have to carry insurance to cover themselves as well.
-But these insurance companies tie the doctor’s hands by telling them what they can and cannot do based on statistics.
+But these insurance companies tie the doctor’s hands by telling them what they can and cannot do.

 If you’ve ever been in a labor and delivery ward with a woman, you’ll know that they do not let women eat food when they are in labor.
 Would you like to know why?
 It’s because the insurance companies found out that there is a 32.8% chance that a woman who is in labor will have to be rushed into surgery for an emergency C-section.
 This is it’s own topic entirely, because a 32.8% C-section rate is embarrassingly high!
 Much higher than it is in other countries and it implies malpractice.